"Pam, I have to tell you something," Danford came to me with a serious look on his face. Something he hardly ever was.

 "I haven't seen her in days."
 She hadn't been around the kennel since the day of the blow out but I hadn't mentioned this to Danford or anyone else.

 "A black eye!
 What happened?"
 Alarm bells started ringing in my head.
 I knew what had happened before he even said anything and I thought I was going to be sick.

 "I don't know.
 She didn't mean for me to see her.
 She was getting out of the car and into the dog truck while I happened to be walking by.
 Do you know what happened?"

 "No, Sal hasn't said anything about her being hurt."
 I didn't know what else to say.
 I knew he had beaten her up because of the whole weight thing and it was my fault for telling him about it in the first place.
 Sal had been a complete prick for days.
 I felt terrible.
 I just looked at Danford.
 I could see in his eyes that he knew that Sal had done it.
 He just didn't know if I knew about it.

 From that night on I basically worked alone.
 I never saw Terri.
-Sal would tell me what he wanted done and if I needed help then Barry would come in.
-I did not see a turnout off in weeks and a whole day off was a distant memory.
+Sal would tell me what he wanted done and if I needed help, Barry would come in.
+I did not see a turnout off for weeks and a whole day off was a distant memory.
 Then one day Sal came in and told me Barry had a heart attack and was in the hospital.